 Back to Your Daily Routine Immediately

 A treatment with muscle relaxants is non-invasive.
 It requires no anaesthesia.
 You can leave the clinic a few minutes after the treatment.

 There may be some redness in the treated areas, but this is usually minimal.
 No one will know you’ve had something done.
 Most patients return to work the same day and resume normal activities within the hour.
 The treatment starts to work within 3-5 days and will last for about three months.

 Repeat treatment is recommended when lines begin to reappear.
 Here’s a benefit of scheduling regular appointments: over time: The results tend to last longer, even up to six months.
 The treatment will need to be repeated to maintain the result.

 Can We Answer Your Questions?

-If you’d like more information about muscle relaxants for facial enhancement, or if you would like to schedule a no-obligation consultation, please contact our offices on 1300 555 095, or by using the contact form below.
+If you’d like more information about muscle relaxants for facial enhancement, or if you would like to schedule a no-obligation consultation, please contact us on 1300 555 095, or by using the contact form below.

 President – Australasian Academy of Facial Plastic Surgeons